0

 BGA blue green algae cyanobacteria 2HR aquarist

-Cyanobacteria, or blue-green algae (BGA) appears as dark green slime.
-This algae starts as translucent sheets, often along the substrate, and hugging poorly growing plants.
-It can form filaments that trail in the current.
-It is often caused by a combination of deteriorating plants, excess organic waste at substrate level, poor oxygen levels, and low nitrates.
-BGA is actually a photosynthetic bacteria capable of fixing gaseous nitrogen.
-In large amounts, it smothers plants and plant growth can stall - giving rise to more issues.
+Cyanobacteria or blue-green algae (BGA) appear as dark green slime.
+This algae begins as translucent sheets, often along the substrate and hugging poorly growing plants.
+It can form filaments that drift in the current.
+It is often caused by a combination of deteriorating plants, excess organic waste at substrate level, low oxygen levels and low nitrates.
+BGA is actually a photosynthetic bacterium that can fix gaseous nitrogen.
+In large quantities it smothers plants and plant growth can stall - leading to further problems.

 Algae eaters often avoid this algae as it can be toxic.